Board of the Bavarian American Academy

 Prof. Dr. Kerstin Schmidt

-Kerstin Schmidt is a chair holder of English and Chair of American Studies at the Catholic University of Eichstaett-Ingolstadt.
+Kerstin Schmidt holds the Chair of North American Literary Studies at Ludwig-Maximilians-University Munich.
 Scholarships have brought her to Yale University, to Indiana University/Bloomington, to the University of Wyoming, to the Schomburg Center for Research in Black Life and the Lincoln Center for the Performing Arts in New York City as well as to the Universities of Toronto and British Columbia.
 In over ten monographs/edited volumes and over 30 essays, she has written on American literature and culture, focusing on drama and theater, race and diaspora studies, theories of space/place as well as on media theory and documentary photography.
 She is the also co-editor of Kritikon Litterarum and serves on the advisory board of U.S.-American and Canadian journals.
 She is currently finishing a book mauscript titled "Un/Doing Border in Writing: Re-Thinking Literature and Theory of the Black Diaspora."
 She's the editor of The State of Human Rights: Historical Genealogies, Political Controversies, and Cultural Imaginaries (Winter, 2020).
 She joined the board of the Bavarian American Academy in 2014.

 further information about Kerstin Schmidt